kennysmithed/oels2020/oels_practical_wk8.md

 For our purposes all you have to know is that `confederate_priming_utilities.js` creates some variables and functions that we can use in our main experiment code.
 These are:

-`recording_counter`  is just a counter where we keep track of how many audio recordings we have made - the first recording is 0, the second 1 etc. We use these in the filenames of recordings and also in the CSV data saved on the server so that we can link particular recordings to particular experiment trials.
+`recording_counter`, which is just a counter where we keep track of how many audio recordings we have made - the first recording is 0, the second 1 etc. We use these in the filenames of recordings and also in the CSV data saved on the server so that we can link particular recordings to particular experiment trials.

-`request_mic_access()` is a function which creates the various media and recorder objects we need to record audio, and will prompt the participant for mic access via a pop-up.
+`request_mic_access()`, which is a function which creates the various media and recorder objects we need to record audio, and will prompt the participant for mic access via a pop-up.

-`start_recording(filename_prefix)` is a function starts audio recording from the participants' mic.
-When the audio recording stops, the audio will be saved to a file on the server (in `server_data/audio`) called filename_prefix_recording_counter.webm - e.g. if you pass in filename prefix "kennyaudio" the first recording will be saved as kennyaudio_0.
+`start_recording(filename_prefix)`, which is a function that starts audio recording from the participants' mic.
+When the audio recording stops, the audio will be saved to a file on the server (in `server_data/audio`) called filename_prefix_recording_counter.webm - e.g. if you pass in filename prefix "kennyaudio" the first recording will be saved as kennyaudio_0.webm.

-`stop_recording()` is a function which stops the current audio recording, triggering saving of the audio file, and also increments the `recording_counter` so that the next recording has a different counter value and different file name.
+`stop_recording()` is a function which stops the current audio recording, triggering saving of the audio file, and also increments the `recording_counter` so that the next recording has a different counter value and therefore a different file name.

 ### Random elements of the experiment

-The first part of `confederate_priming.js` is comments on the audio recording code (for human reading, the code ignores these) and then some code for saving our data trial by trial - the function `save_confederate_priming_data(data)` saves trial data in the same way as the `save_perceptual_learning_data` function from last week, and you'll see it used in the functions below.
-Since you have seen similar functions before, I'll skip to the new code, which starts with several functions for handling random elements of the experiment.
+The first part of `confederate_priming.js` is comments on the audio recording code (for human reading, the code ignores these) and then some code for saving our data trial by trial - the function `save_confederate_priming_data` saves trial data in the same way as the `save_perceptual_learning_data` function from last week, and you'll see it used in the functions below.
+Since you have seen similar functions before, I'll skip these and jump to the new code, which starts with several functions for handling random elements of the experiment.

 First, we are going to assign each participant a random participant ID - this means we can save one CSV file and one set of audio recordings per participant, rather than cramming everything into a single file as we have been doing so far.
 We create these random IDs using a jsPsych built-in function: